-The notice, Notifying the Public of Rights Under Title VI, can be found on MORPC's website at morpc.org/title-vi/, in MORPC's lobby, and in the employee lounge.
+The notice, Notifying the Public of Rights Under Title VI, can be found on MORPC's website at Title VI Non-Discrimination - MORPC.org in MORPC's lobby, and in the employee lounge.

 B. ON-SITE TITLE VI FEDERAL OR STATE REVIEWS